-If the interest rate had increased / decreased by 0.25%, the Group's net income would have decreased / increased by \$21,123 thousand and \$16,453 thousand for the years ended December 31, 2022 and 2021, respectively, with all other variable factors remaining constant.
+If the interest rate had increased / decreased by 0.25%, the Group's net income (loss) would have decreased / increased by \$20,540 thousand and \$21,123 thousand, respectively, for the years ended December 31, 2023 and 2022, with all other variable factors remaining constant.
 This was mainly due to the Group's interest rate of borrowing at variable rates.